AIBG-Vault/Serpent-Showdown/README.md

 ## Running the Visuals

-1. Open the project in your IDE
+1. Open the project in your IDE (VS Code or Trae)
 2. Right-click on visuals/index.html and select "Open with Live Server"
    - If you don't see this option, install the "Live Server" extension first
 3. The game visualization will open in your default browser